TheExploration/Name-Spoofer/README.md

 3. Type `/remove <target>` to hide the string `<target>`.

-NOTE: THESE APPLY TO **ANY** TIME TARGET APPEARS ON YOUR SCREEN INCLUDING CHAT AND YOUR TYPING CHAT (ex: after `/spoof a wow`, "I eat apples everyday" = "I ewowt wowpples everydwowy")
+NOTE: THESE APPLY TO **ANY** TARGET THAT APPEARS ON YOUR SCREEN INCLUDING CHAT AND YOUR TYPING CHAT (If you tab up chat it might look strange because of this mod)

 ## Usage
 **Example: Change your minecraft ign to Dream**